Finland in the Eurovision Song Contest 1969

-Finland was represented by Jarkko and Laura, with the song "Kuin silloin ennen", at the 1969 Eurovision Song Contest, which took place on 29 March in Madrid.
+Finland was represented at the Eurovision Song Contest 1969 with the song "Kuin silloin ennen", composed by Toivo Kärki, with lyrics by Juha Vainio, and performed by Jarkko and Laura.
+The Finnish participating broadcaster, Yleisradio (Yle), selected its entry through a national final.

 Before Eurovision

 National final

-The Finnish Final was held on 22 February at the YLE TV Studios in Helsinki.
-It was hosted by Tauno Vainio.
-The winner was chosen by postcard voting and the results were announced on 4 March.
+Six entries were selected for the competition from 266 received submissions.
+Yleisradio (Yle) held the Finnish national final on 22 February 1969 at its television studios in Helsinki, hosted by Tauno Vainio.
+The winner was chosen by postcard voting and the results were announced on 4 March 1969.

 At Eurovision

 On the night of the final Jarkko and Laura performed last in the running order, following Portugal.
 The entry was conducted by Ossi Runne.
 At the close of voting, Finland picked up 6 points and placed 12th of the 16 entries.